cir94/cypress-automation-tests/README.md

 Both ESLint and Prettier are used for linting and formatting code to follow a uniform standard.
 Husky and lint-staged are used as well in this repo, with Husky running pre-commit hooks, using lint-staged to run the `prettier --write` script on all staged files to ensure any code being commited for a push is formatted properly.

 There's both a `Dockerfile` and a `compose.yaml` file available to use in Docker if one chooses to use that to run the tests instead.
 Running it through Docker will guarantee that the tests run clean.
-Please note that the tests are only ran in Headless mode through Docker.
+Please note that the tests are only ran in Headless mode through Docker, and not with the GUI application itself.

 # To setup project for use on system